sailpoint-oss/golang-sdk/api_v2025/docs/Methods/SourcesAPI.md

 	"context"
 	"fmt"
 	"os"
-   ""
+  v2025 "github.com/sailpoint-oss/golang-sdk/v2/api_v2025"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    sourceId := 2c9180835d191a86015d28455b4a2329 # string | The Source id. # string | The Source id.
+    sourceId := `2c9180835d191a86015d28455b4a2329` // string | The Source id. # string | The Source id.
-    usageType := CREATE # UsageType | The type of provisioning policy usage.
+    usageType := CREATE // UsageType | The type of provisioning policy usage.
 In IdentityNow, a source can support various provisioning operations.
 For example, when a joiner is added to a source, this may trigger both CREATE and UPDATE provisioning operations.
 Each usage type is considered a provisioning policy.
 A source can have any number of these provisioning policies defined.
 These are the common usage types:  CREATE - This usage type relates to 'Create Account Profile', the provisioning template for the account to be created.
 For example, this would be used for a joiner on a source.
 UPDATE - This usage type relates to 'Update Account Profile', the provisioning template for the 'Update' connector operations.
 For example, this would be used for an attribute sync on a source.
 ENABLE - This usage type relates to 'Enable Account Profile', the provisioning template for the account to be enabled.
 For example, this could be used for a joiner on a source once the joiner's account is created.
 DISABLE - This usage type relates to 'Disable Account Profile', the provisioning template for the account to be disabled.
 For example, this could be used when a leaver is removed temporarily from a source.
 You can use these four usage types for all your provisioning policy needs.  # UsageType | The type of provisioning policy usage.
 In IdentityNow, a source can support various provisioning operations.
 For example, when a joiner is added to a source, this may trigger both CREATE and UPDATE provisioning operations.
 Each usage type is considered a provisioning policy.
 A source can have any number of these provisioning policies defined.
 These are the common usage types:  CREATE - This usage type relates to 'Create Account Profile', the provisioning template for the account to be created.
 For example, this would be used for a joiner on a source.
 UPDATE - This usage type relates to 'Update Account Profile', the provisioning template for the 'Update' connector operations.
 For example, this would be used for an attribute sync on a source.
 ENABLE - This usage type relates to 'Enable Account Profile', the provisioning template for the account to be enabled.
 For example, this could be used for a joiner on a source once the joiner's account is created.
 DISABLE - This usage type relates to 'Disable Account Profile', the provisioning template for the account to be disabled.
 For example, this could be used when a leaver is removed temporarily from a source.
-You can use these four usage types for all your provisioning policy needs. jsonPatchOperation := fmt.Sprintf(`[{op=add, path=/fields/0, value={name=email, transform={type=identityAttribute, attributes={name=email}}, attributes={}, isRequired=false, type=string, isMultiValued=false}}]`) # []JsonPatchOperation | The JSONPatch payload used to update the schema.
+You can use these four usage types for all your provisioning policy needs. jsonPatchOperation := fmt.Sprintf(`[{op=add, path=/fields/0, value={name=email, transform={type=identityAttribute, attributes={name=email}}, attributes={}, isRequired=false, type=string, isMultiValued=false}}]`) // []JsonPatchOperation | The JSONPatch payload used to update the schema.

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
-	resp, r, err := apiClient..SourcesAPI.UpdateProvisioningPolicy(context.Background(), sourceId, usageType).JsonPatchOperation(jsonPatchOperation).Execute()
+  resp, r, err := apiClient.V2025.SourcesAPI.UpdateProvisioningPolicy(context.Background(), sourceId, usageType).JsonPatchOperation(jsonPatchOperation).Execute()
+	//resp, r, err := apiClient.V2025.SourcesAPI.UpdateProvisioningPolicy(context.Background(), sourceId, usageType).JsonPatchOperation(jsonPatchOperation).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `SourcesAPI.UpdateProvisioningPolicy``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)